OaaMatin/OaaMatin/README.md

 I enjoy building real-world networking tools with Python and Linux, learning offensive and defensive security concepts, and continuously improving my engineering skills.

-🎯 Goal:

-Become a Network & Cybersecurity Engineer and pursue a Master's degree in Germany.

 ---

 # 🚀 Current Focus